jlangch/venice/doc/readme/repl.md

 # REPL

-A Venice REPL (Read-Eval-Print Loop) is a programming environment which enables you to run and test code interactively.
+A Venice REPL (Read-Eval-Print Loop), is an interactive programming environment that takes user inputs (lines of code), executes them, and returns the result to the user.
+This process allows for real-time feedback and is great for learning, testing code snippets, and debugging.

 ## Start a REPL